redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

       ipa-getcert list

 The output should contain 3 Request IDs in a monitoring state.
+These include:

+*   the host certificate
+*   the qpid certificate
+*   the mysql certificate

 ### Common for Manual and IPA Configuration